wpswings/woo-one-click-upsell-funnel/README.txt

 If you need support or have questions, kindly use our online chat window [**here**](https://wpswings.com/contact-us/?utm_source=wpswings-contact&utm_medium=upsell-org-page&utm_campaign=contact-us) and discover all types of [**WooCommerce Extensions**](https://wpswings.com/woocommerce-plugins/?utm_source=wpswings-upsell-shop&utm_medium=upsell-org-page&utm_campaign=woocommerce-plugins) for your eCommerce store.

+== Installation ==

+= Automatic Installation =

+Automatic installation is the easiest option handled by WordPress.
+Follow these steps for automatic installation:

+Type “One-Click Upsell For WooCommerce” and hit on Search Plugins.
+Once you find ‘One-Click Upsell For WooCommerce’ by WP Swings you can view the details about it such as the point release, rating, and description.
+One can install it, simply by clicking “Install Now”.

+= Manual Installation =

+Manual installation of the plugin is another option to install the plugin in the seller's WordPress environment.

+The manual installation method involves downloading our One-Click Upsell For WooCommerce Extension and uploading it to the web server via their favorite FTP application.
+The steps for manual installation are as follows:

+1) Upload the One-Click Upsell For WooCommerce folder to the /WP-content/plugins/ directory.

+2) Activate the plugin through the ‘Plugins’ menu in WordPress.

 == Screenshots ==

 1. Create a new Funnel: Create a new upsell funnel by clicking on Create New Funnel button